Frida Kahlo Museum

-The Frida Kahlo Museum (Spanish: Museo Frida Kahlo), also known as the Blue House (La Casa Azul for the structure's cobalt-blue walls, is a historic house museum and art museum dedicated to the life and work of Mexican artist Frida Kahlo.
-It is located in the Colonia del Carmen neighborhood of Coyoacán in Mexico City.
+The Frida Kahlo Museum (Spanish: Museo Frida Kahlo), also known as the The Blue House (La Casa Azul for the structure's cobalt-blue walls, is a historic house museum and art museum dedicated to the life and work of Mexican artist Frida Kahlo.
+It is in the Colonia del Carmen neighborhood of Coyoacán in Mexico City.
 The building was Kahlo's birthplace, the home where she grew up, lived with her husband Diego Rivera for a number of years, and where she later died in a room on the upper floor.
-In 1957, Diego Rivera donated the home and its contents in order to turn it into a museum in Frida's honor.
+In 1957, Rivera donated the home and its contents to turn it into a museum in Kahlo's honor.

-The museum contains a collection of artwork by Frida Kahlo, Diego Rivera, and other artists along with the couple's Mexican folk art, pre-Hispanic artifacts, photographs, memorabilia, personal items, and more.
-The collection is displayed in the rooms of the house which remains much as it was in the 1950s.
-It is the most popular museum in Coyoacán and one of the most visited in Mexico City.
+The museum contains a collection of artwork by Kahlo, Rivera, and other artists, along with the couple's Mexican folk art, pre-Hispanic artifacts, photographs, memorabilia, and personal items.
+The collection is displayed in the rooms of the house that remains much as it was in the 1950s.